1. What are Fixed Maturity Plans (FMPs)?

 |Liquidity||Restricted liquidity||Ease of premature redemption, higher liquidity|

 The value of your FMP is reflected by the fund Net Asset Value (NAV).
-You will get to know the NAV of the FMP on a daily basis.
-The point to be underscored here is that NAV of the fund fluctuates every day.
-It is affected by the interest rate movements in the economy.
+You will get to know the NAV of the FMP daily.
+Do note that NAV of the fund fluctuates every day as interest rate movements in the economy can affect it.
 This makes FMPs riskier than FDs.

 While FDs assure returns, FMPs indicate a probable return.
 You need to understand the difference and expect a small change in the returns indicated during the initial buying phase.